xhyabunny/wloader/README.md

 <h3>OnLoad animations</h3>

-These are animations that progressively transitions the opacity of your whole page from 0 to 1.
+These are animations that progressively transition the opacity of your whole page from 0 to 1.

 You can change them here: